Advertiser Disclosure:We may earn a commission from partner links on this site.

 Estimated savings: 5-15% per unit at scale

-Multi-truck operations typically receive per-unit discounts that single-truck operators cannot access.
-The savings come from volume leverage and the insurer's administrative efficiency.
+Multi-truck operations typically get per-unit discounts that single-truck operators cannot access.
+The savings come from volume and the insurer's lower per-unit admin costs.

 What to do: As you add trucks, negotiate fleet discounts with your insurer.
 Carriers with 3+ trucks typically qualify for fleet pricing.